Compliance with laws and regulations

 For the following topics, due diligence obligations are outlined in the group-wide supplier due diligence policy:

 Well-functioning supply chains are crucial for us as an industrial company.
-When assessing our suppliers, we apply the Group-wide criteria of regionality, interest in long-term business relationships, competitive prices, financial soundness, and high delivery capability and quality.
+When assessing our suppliers, we apply the Group-wide criteria of regionality, interest in long-term business relationships, competitive prices, financial soundness and high delivery capability and quality.

 Respect for human rights, as set out in the fundamental international conventions, is embedded in our core values and in particular in our Human Rights Statement.
 We are committed to respecting these as well as the laws that apply in the countries in which we operate.
 We expect our partners in the supply chain to apply the same standards, in particular the prohibition on child labour, forced labour and oppression, as well as occupational health and safety, freedom of association, the right to equality, the right to privacy, fair wages and working conditions, and the prohibition on corruption and bribery.
-Further information on human rights can be found on webpage “Human rights”.
+Further information on human rights can be found the page Human rights.

 We strive to protect the environment and to use natural resources responsibly, efficiently and in accordance with all applicable laws and regulations.
-In our supply chain, in our own activities and with respect to our products in operation, we work on the premise that ecological sustainability includes protecting the environment throughout our products’ life cycles.

-Information on the financial year 2023
+Information on the financial year 2024

+Expenditure on raw materials, components and consumables totalled CHF 1’504.3 million, corresponding to a decrease of 19.2% compared with the prior year and linked to the economic slowdown and lower raw material prices.
 The divisions worked with 14’000 suppliers in the reporting period.
 Various sites conducted audits to check that their key suppliers were complying with the applicable efficiency criteria as well as the environmental, health and safety standards.

 Human rights